BasisResearch/collab-creatures/README.rst

 - `Communicators <https://basisresearch.github.io/collab-creatures/foraging/communicators/index.html>`_ simulates groups of foraging agents, some of which communicate about food locations, and uses Bayesian inference to infer the degree of communication.

-- `Locust <https://basisresearch.github.io/collab-creatures/foraging/locust/index.html>`_ analyses communication in a real-world dataset of foraging locust, related to `Information integration for decision-making in desert locusts <https://doi.org/10.1016/j.isci.2023.106388>`_ by  Günzel, Oberhauser and Couzin-Fuchs.
+- `Locust <https://basisresearch.github.io/collab-creatures/foraging/locust/index.html>`_ analyses a real-world dataset of foraging locusts, related to `Information integration for decision-making in desert locusts <https://doi.org/10.1016/j.isci.2023.106388>`_ by  Günzel, Oberhauser and Couzin-Fuchs.

 *Note*: The inference steps assume some familiarity with `Pyro <https://github.com/pyro-ppl/pyro>`_ and